Schoolgirls in Chains is a 1973 USA horror by Don Jones. With Gary Kent, John Parker and Stafford Morgan.

 The video was seized subject to an Obscene Publications Act Section 3 Seizure Order.

-Hunter of the Apocalypse is a 1980 Italy war thriller by Antonio Margheriti (as Anthony M Dawson).
+The Last Hunter is a 1980 Italy war thriller by Antonio Margheriti (as Anthony M Dawson).
 Starring David Warbeck, Tisa Farrow and Tony King.

 Summary Notes